SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-19-roxxie-lifelongLearning.md

 > NO, REALLY!
 >
-> I THOUGHT I'D GET A JOB WAITING TABLES FOR A COUPLE YEARS, MEET PEOPLE; YOU KNOW, ACTUALLY ENJOY BEING YOUNG.
+> I THOUGHT I'D TAKE A BREAK, GET A JOB WAITING TABLES FOR A COUPLE YEARS, MEET PEOPLE; YOU KNOW, ACTUALLY ENJOY BEING YOUNG.
+>
+> HAVE SOME FUN FOR ONCE.
 >
 > THEN I'D GO BACK LATER WHEN I WAS READY TO PUT MY HEAD TO STUDYING.